dtr-kalfer/DockerJelly/README.md

 ### 📝 Notes on naming

+- The con_ prefix is recommended, not required
+- DockerJelly works fine without it
-- The prefix 'con_' is only for readability and consistency, DockerJelly works fine even without the 'con_' prefix.
+- The prefix simply improves readability and consistency

-## 🚀 Requirements and how to install:
+### 🚀 Requirements and how to install:

-- PHP 7.4+ (PHP 8.x supported, You can use WAMP/LAMP/XAMPP)
+- PHP 7.4+ (PHP 8.x supported)
 - Web server (Apache / Nginx / PHP built-in server)
 - Docker host (optional, for show_ip.sh)